-This chapter of the MathML Specification contains a listing of character names for use in MathML, recommendations for their use, and warnings to pay attention to the correct form of the corresponding code points given in the UCS (Universal Character Set) as codified in Unicode and ISO 10646 [see [Unicode] and the Unicode Web site].
+This chapter of the MathML specification contains a listing of character names for use with MathML, recommendations for their use, and warnings to pay attention to the correct form of the corresponding code points given in the UCS (Universal Character Set) as codified in Unicode and ISO 10646 [see [Unicode] and the Unicode Web site].
 For simplicity we shall refer to this character set by the short name Unicode.
 Though Unicode changes from time to time so that it is specified exactly by using version numbers, unless this brings clarity on some point we shall not use them.
-This specification of MathML makes use of some characters that are not part of Unicode 3.0 but which have been proposed to the Unicode Technical Committee (UTC), and thus for inclusion in ISO 10646.
-They are presently expected to be in the revisions Unicode 3.1 and 3.2.
+The specification of MathML 2.0 used to make use of some characters that were not part of Unicode 3.0 but which had been proposed to the Unicode Technical Committee (UTC), and thus for inclusion in ISO 10646.
+They have been included in the revisions Unicode 3.1 and 3.2.
 (For more detail about this see Section 6.4.4.)

-While the process of review and adoption by UTC and ISO/IEC of the characters of special interest to mathematics and MathML is largely complete (Unicode Work in Progress) there remains the possibility of some further modification of the lists of characters accepted, of the code assignments for those adopted, or of the names given them by Unicode.
+While a long process of review and adoption by UTC and ISO/IEC of the characters of special interest to mathematics and MathML is now complete (Unicode Work in Progress) there remains the possibility of some further modification of the lists of characters accepted, of the code assignments for those adopted, or of the names given them by Unicode.
 To make sure any possible corrections to relevant standards are taken into account, and for the latest character tables and font information, see the W3C Math Working Group home page and the Unicode site.